-RGC Resources, Inc. Nonqualified Deferred Compensation Plan.
-At its October 2020 meeting, the Compensation Committee proposed and the Board of Directors approved a Nonqualified Deferred Compensation Plan intended to attract, incentivize and retain certain officers and key employees of the Company.
+Plan intended to attract, incentivize and retain certain officers and key employees of the Company.
 This Plan allows discretionary contributions, based on the achievement toward certain targets, as determined by the Compensation Committee.
-This Plan allows a participant to defer up to 80% of their cash compensation earned as base salary or incentive.
-The Board approved \$22,400 in discretionary contributions to the Plan for services rendered during fiscal 2023.
+This Plan also allows a participant to defer up to 80% of their cash compensation earned as base salary or incentive.
+The Board approved \$30,000 in discretionary contributions to the Plan for services rendered during fiscal 2024.